osamahRM7/emwccn-imad5112-2026-assignment-1-osamahRM7/README.md

 There is one scenario, if the user left the EditText blank, it has to be checked whether it's blank or not.
 To check whether it is blank EditText.
 *https://www.geeksforgeeks.org/android/working-with-the-edittext-in-android/*   (Find ditels from website go to 2.
 Getting the data or retrieving the data entered by the user).

+2-Button button = (Button)findViewById(R.id.button); Add functionality of button in the MainActivity file.
+Here describe the operation to display a Toast message when the user taps on the button.
+Below is the code to carry out this task. https://www.geeksforgeeks.org/android/button-in-kotlin/  (Find ditels from website go to Step 3: Accessing the button in the MainActivity file)

+3-